-RBI has to contribute to the ex-ante fund of the Federal IPS on an annual basis.
-This annual contribution of RBI Group members was about EUR 50 million in 2019.
-In total, RBI Group members have contributed more than EUR 300 million to the ex ante fund of the Federal IPS since 2014.
-In addition, RBI as a member of the Federal IPS has to make ex post contributions, if necessary.
-The maximum liability for support provision is capped at 25 per cent. of each member's total capital in excess of the minimum regulatory requirement (including regulatory buffers) plus a cushion of 10 per cent.
-This results in additional financial burden for the Issuer and potentially increased contributions (e.g. in case support for other members) can reinforce these financial burdens and therefore adversely affect the financial position of the Issuer and the results of its business, financial condition and results of operations.
+In total, RBI Regulatory Group members have contributed about EUR 330 million to the ex ante fund of the Raiffeisen IPS.
+In addition, as a member of the Raiffeisen IPS, RBI has to make ex post contributions, if necessary.
+The maximum liability for support provision is capped at each member's total capital in excess of the minimum regulatory requirement (including regulatory buffers) plus a cushion of 10 per cent.
+This results in additional financial burden for the Issuer and potentially increased contributions (e.g. in case support for other members) can reinforce these financial burdens and therefore adversely affect the financial position of the Issuer and the results of its business, financial condition and results of operations as well as RBI Regulatory Group as a whole in terms of regulatory parameters.